charguer/optitrust/sc_artifact.md

 You can adjust the number of runs.
 You can also reduce the number of particles, if you RAM is limited.

-As explained further on, throughput results can vary very significantly from a machine to the next.
+Throughput results can vary very significantly from a machine to the next.
 Larger number of particles lead to better throughput, because the time needed to process the grid at each time step becomes relatively smaller.

 Machine #3: Example command line for a 4-core laptop with 32GB RAM or more.
 You can reduce to RUNS=3.
-Possibly set an arbitrary seed, e.g. SEED=42.
+Possibly set an arbitrary seed, e.g. SEED=42, if you want to fix the initial distribution of particles, and measure the variance of the execution time for a same simulation.
 A run typically takes less than 10 minutes.

 ```